PlatformOfTrust/data-product-specification/schemas/dps-document-schema/productobject.md

-# Data Product Schema
+# Product

-A data product consists of five different entities: product, service, price plan, condition and quality.
-The properties that belong to them are described in more detail in each of the sections.
+Product covers properties that describe commercial information about the product such as commercial names, product codes, versions and life-cycle status.

 | Property Category | Property | Type | Label | Description |
 | :--- | :--- | :--- | :--- | :--- |